 David has a Bachelors Degree in Politics from the University of Stirling in Scotland.
 David has lived most of his life in Somerset, England.
 Before experiencing pelvic pain, David loved participating in sport, in particular, Football, Sprinting and Rugby.

 It was whilst at University that David first began to experience pelvic pain at the age of nineteen.
 This continued for 14 years until he found Katy Bowman’s Restorative Exercise™ at the age of 34.
-During that time David tried numerous treatments such as prostate injections, pelvic floor physical therapy in the UK and the USA ( Bill Taylor – Taylor Physical Therapy, Rhonda Kotarinos ), Wise Anderson clinic and pudendal nerve entrapment surgery.
-As a result of his pudendal nerve surgeries, David has had his sacrotuberous ligament severed on both sides and had both piriformis muscles resected.
+During that time David tried numerous treatments such as prostate injections, pelvic floor physical therapy in the UK (Bill Taylor- Taylor Physiotherapy) and the USA (Rhonda Kotarinos), attended the Wise Anderson clinic and eventually had pudendal nerve entrapment surgery (Filler, Dellon).
+As a result of his pudendal nerve surgeries, David had his Sacro tuberous ligament severed on both sides and had both piriformis muscles resected.
 The pudendal nerve surgeries had no effect on pain or symptoms.

 As someone who has experienced pelvic pain, David knows the desperation pelvic pain patients experience in their search for relief or a cure.
 He is aware of the crushing blow pelvic pain has on self-esteem and confidence.
 Whilst having pelvic pain, David felt that he wore a mask to the outside world, a mask that showed he was coping and cheerful.
 It was only his family and some close friends who saw the real him at that time, someone that frequently had suicidal thoughts, was depressed, and truly desperate to find relief from constant, tortuous pelvic pain.